maarcusvinicius/PokeAPI/README.md

 <h1 align="center">PokeAPI 👾</h1>

-<p align="center">🔥 PokeAPI is a project that allows you to search for information about pokemons!
+<p align="left">🔥 PokeAPI is a project that allows you to search for information about pokemons!

 <br />